oap-project/gazelle_plugin/arrow-data-source/README.md

 There are some requirements before you build the project.
 Please make sure you have already installed the software in your system.

-1. gcc 9.3 or higher version
+1. GCC 7.0 or higher version
 2. java8 OpenJDK -> yum install java-1.8.0-openjdk
-3. cmake 3.2 or higher version
+3. cmake 3.16 or higher version
-4. maven 3.1.1 or higher version
+4. maven 3.6 or higher version
 5. Hadoop 2.7.5 or higher version
 6. Spark 3.0.0 or higher version
 7. Intel Optimized Arrow 3.0.0

 ### Building by Conda

-If you already have a working Hadoop Spark Cluster, we provide a Conda package which will automatically install dependencies needed by OAP, you can refer to [OAP-Installation-Guide](./docs/OAP-Installation-Guide.md) for more information.
-Once finished [OAP-Installation-Guide](./docs/OAP-Installation-Guide.md), you can find built `spark-arrow-datasource-standard-<version>-jar-with-dependencies.jar` under `$HOME/miniconda2/envs/oapenv/oap_jars`.
+If you already have a working Hadoop Spark Cluster, we provide a Conda package which will automatically install dependencies needed by OAP, you can refer to [OAP-Installation-Guide](../docs/OAP-Installation-Guide.md) for more information.
+Once finished [OAP-Installation-Guide](../docs/OAP-Installation-Guide.md), you can find built `spark-arrow-datasource-standard-<version>-jar-with-dependencies.jar` under `$HOME/miniconda2/envs/oapenv/oap_jars`.
 Then you can just skip steps below and jump to [Get Started](#get-started).

 ### cmake installation